awslinuxdevops/aws-devops-notes-and-scripts/Interview_Preparation/Self_Introduction.md

 *Version Control & Collaboration:* Git and GitHub for branching strategies and automation.

-In terms of *projects,* I have contributed to multiple enterprise applications such as *MrYoda, LabSquire, MicroGen, DLW, and Pharmacy Reports.* In these projects, I have been responsible for *setting up AWS cloud environments, implementing CI/CD pipelines, automating provisioning with Terraform and Ansible, and containerizing applications with Docker & Kubernetes.*
+In terms of *projects,* I have contributed to multiple enterprise applications such as *MrYoda, example, MicroGen, DLW, and Pharmacy Reports.* In these projects, I have been responsible for *setting up AWS cloud environments, implementing CI/CD pipelines, automating provisioning with Terraform and Ansible, and containerizing applications with Docker & Kubernetes.*

 My key strengths include *automation, scalability, and reliability,* and I always focus on improving delivery speed while ensuring system stability and security.
 I am now looking for a role where I can bring my *end-to-end DevOps expertise,* mentor teams, and help organizations build *resilient cloud-native solutions."*